 Scrap Metal Uses

-Check on the sides of the road where you live an online for free junk appliances and the like, even single wide trailers, that folks are giving away if you just agree to come haul them off.
+Check on the sides of the road where you live and online for free junk appliances and the like, even single-wide trailers, that folks are giving away if you just agree to come haul them off.

-Such awesome trash to treasure deals typically go quick, so make a check for scrap metal possibilities a part of your daily prepping routine.
+Such awesome trash-to-treasure deals typically go quickly, so make a check for scrap metal possibilities a part of your daily prepping routine.

 Types of Scrap Metal “Junk” To Scavenge